YAMATO·

 古酒 (Koshu)

 The deliberately aged sake that turns the “drink it fresh” rule on its head.
-Matured for years, it deepens into sherry-like, caramel-and-nut complexity.
+Matured for years, the colour shifts amber and you get flavours closer to maple syrup, dried apricot, or — in the most aged examples — something approaching vintage soy.
 Koshu is built to be stored — kept cool, dark, and at a stable temperature, it is the one sake genuinely worth cellaring.

 Storage guidance here reflects widely established practice from English-language sake retailers and educators.
 Exact shelf life varies by bottle, grade, and how carefully it has been kept — when in doubt, store it cold and drink it fresh.